 While meal prep is considered a tedious task, sticking to homemade, wholesome meals are key to fat loss success says John Rowley, Certified Personal Trainer and International Sports Sciences Association Director of Wellness.
 John suggests organizing your grocery list on the weekend and planning each meal out for the week so that when it comes time to cook, you're ready to roll—and less tempted to indulge in a quick fix on the way home.
 No time to cook?
 "Invest in a crockpot.
 Just add the ingredients in before heading out for the day, and come home to a healthy masterpiece."

-37Choose Red over Green
+Choose Red Over Green

 It's the best color for weight loss.
 That means Pink Lady over Granny Smith, watermelon over honeydew, red grapes over green ones.
 The higher levels of nutrients called flavonoids—particularly anthocyanins, compounds that give red fruits their color—calm the action of fat-storage genes.
 In fact, red-bellied stone fruits like plums boast phenolic compounds that have been shown to modulate the expression of fat genes.
 And to lose even more flab around your middle—easily and rapidly—don't miss these essential 25 Best-Ever Nutrition Tips.

-38Amp Up The Heat
+Amp Up The Heat

 Filling up on spicy food when you're already sweating may sound counterintuitive, but scientists present a solid case for how culinary heat can help us beat the heat—and the bulge.
 They call it "gustatory facial sweating."
 It's a phenomenon that suggests spicy foods trigger special nerve receptors in our mouths and thermosensors in our stomachs that cause us to sweat—the body's way of releasing heat via evaporative cooling.
 You'll get the same heat-up-cool-down effect from a hot cup of tea, but spicy summer foods have the added benefit of being rich in capsaicin, a fat-burning compound found in chili peppers.

 Tart cherries have been shown to benefit heart health as well as body weight, in a study on obese rats.
 A 12-week study by the University of Michigan found that rats fed antioxidant-rich tart cherries showed a 9 percent belly fat reduction over rats fed a "Western diet."
-Moreover, the researchers noted that the cherry consumption had profound ability to alter the expression of fat genes.
+Moreover, the researchers noted that cherry consumption had a profound ability to alter the expression of fat genes.

 Unfortunately for beer lovers, a six-pack of cold ones and six-pack abs are mutually exclusive.
 "My clients repeatedly hear my reminders that I can't help them out-train their poor nutritional and lifestyle choices, and this includes drinking alcohol," says Horton.
-When you down a drink, be it beer, wine or liquor, your body has to break down the alcohol before it can process all the other food in your system.
-This slows down the metabolic process, and can make it difficult to strip away the layer of fat that's covering your abs.
-What's more, research suggests that consuming just half a drink (a 6-ounce beer, a 2.5-ounce glass of wine or half a shot of liquor) can significantly increase appetite and the number of calories you subsequently consume—even if you still feel stone-cold sober.
+When you down a drink, be it beer, wine, or liquor, your body has to break down the alcohol before it can process all the other food in your system.
+This slows down the metabolic process and can make it difficult to strip away the layer of fat that's covering your abs.
+What's more, research suggests that consuming just half a drink (a 6-ounce beer, a 2.5-ounce glass of wine, or half a shot of liquor) can significantly increase appetite and the number of calories you subsequently consume—even if you still feel stone-cold sober.
 The bottom line: Ditch the booze if you really want to see your abs shine through.

 Try adding apple cider vinegar to your daily diet.
 "Foods that help keep blood sugar stable aid fat loss," says Lauren Slayton, MS RD founder of Foodtrainer in NYC.
 "When blood sugar rises, insulin is secreted.
 The more insulin secreted, the more fat we store."
-Slayton recommends mixing 1 tablespoon ACV in water and topping it with a little cinnamon, while Bonnie Micheli and Tracy Roemer, Co-Founders of Shred415, like to mix hot water with 1 tablespoon of apple cider vinegar, ½ tablespoon of lemon juice and 1 teaspoon of honey.
+Slayton recommends mixing 1 tablespoon ACV in water and topping it with a little cinnamon, while Bonnie Micheli and Tracy Roemer, Co-Founders of Shred415, like to mix hot water with 1 tablespoon of apple cider vinegar, 1/2 tablespoon of lemon juice, and 1 teaspoon of honey.
 "It suppresses your appetite and reduces water retention," they explain.

 As for fresh herbs, a study in the journal Flavour found participants ate significantly less of a wildly aromatic dish than a mildly scented variety.
-Adding herbs and sodium-free spice blends is an easy take advantage of sensory illusion that you're indulging in something rich—without adding any fat or calories to your plate.
+Adding herbs and sodium-free spice blends is an easy way to take advantage of the sensory illusion that you're indulging in something rich—without adding any fat or calories to your plate.

-a Window Seat
+Ask for a Window Seat